bbc/accessibility-news-and-you/accessibility-news-and-developers.md

 ## Checklist - Throughout development

-0. Use a **linting tool with accessibility rules** added to catch errors as you develop, for example if using React, [eslint plugin jsx-ally](https://github.com/bbc/morph-with-grandstand/blob/master/README.md#jsx-a11y) should be installed in your module if it isn't already.
+0. Use a **linting tool with accessibility rules** added to catch errors as you develop, for example if using React, [the jsx-a11y ESLint plugin](https://www.npmjs.com/package/eslint-plugin-jsx-a11y) should be installed in your module if it isn't already.

 0. **Check the accessibility of the rendered DOM**.
 Use a tool such as the [Axe browser extension](https://www.deque.com/products/axe/#aXeExtensions).